 VI.
-Pelvis.-The patient is in a position as show in Fig. 102.
+Pelvis.-The patient is in a position as shown in Fig. 107.
 The operator stands behind and resists the patient in his turning forward and backward.

-8. DEPRESSION AND ELEVATION.
+8. DEPRESSION AND ELEVATION

 I. Arms.-The patient sitting or lying.
 The patient raises his arms, the operator grasping the hands from behind.
 The operator presses the arms down, the patient resisting.
 The patient raises the arms while the operator resists.
 Ten to twelve times.
 (Duplicated Active.)